zawzaww/zawzaww.github.io/_drafts/automate-k3s-kubernetes-cluster.md

   description: "Combined official K3s and Kubernetes logo by Author"
 ---

-In this blog post, I will share how to setup and bootstrap K3s cluster, and how to configure automated upgrading for K3s Kubernetes cluster.
+In this blog post, I will share how to setup and bootstrap K3s cluster and how to configure automated upgrading for K3s Kubernetes cluster.

+This article covers both how to setup multi-node K3s Kubernetes cluster and how to upgrade K3s automatically using system upgrade controller.

-Normally, we manually download K3s binary file from GitHub release page and, install and upgrade it in K3s Server and Agent Kubernetes node.
-Instead, we can manage and configure automated cluster upgrading for K3s using Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller) and **Plan** CRD, custom resource definition.
+Normally, we manually download K3s binary file from GitHub release page and, install and upgrade it in K3s Server and Agent Kubernetes nodes.
+Instead, we can manage and configure automated cluster upgrading for K3s using Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller) and **Plan** CRD, Custom Resource Definition.

 ## Objectives